Apollyon9/Eris9/README.md

 I have also been known as l4xus but before I could make my alt that, the name was taken 12hrs before

+### Currently working on.

+Discord bots such as cerebrus, synth and deF

 ### Thoughts

 Ace has left RIP